direktiv/function-builder/docs/README.md

           type: string
 ```

-## Compiling and Running the Service
+## Compiling and runnig the function

-After every change in the `swagger.yaml` file configuration the service needs to be generated.
-This can be done with a simple command and the command must be run where the `init` command was executed.
+After every change in the `swagger.yaml` file configuration the function needs to be generated.
+This can be done with a simple command and the command must be run where the `prepare` command was executed.

 ```
-docker run --user 1000:1000 -v `pwd`:/tmp/app direktiv/service-builder gen
+function-builder gen
 ```

-The `init` phase created a convenience file `run.sh` which can be used to run and test the service.
-It compiles the service and starts a container exposing port `8080`.
-After starting it the service can be used with a simple `curl` or via the auto-generated docs/ui at [http://127.0.0.1:8080/docs](http://127.0.0.1:8080/docs).
+The `prepare` phase created a convenience file `run.sh` which can be used to run and test the function.
+It compiles the function and starts a container exposing port `9191`.
+After starting it the function can be used with a simple `curl` or via the auto-generated docs/ui at [http://127.0.0.1:9191/docs](http://127.0.0.1:9191/docs).

 **Runnning curl**
 ```
-curl -X POST -H "Direktiv-ActionID: development" -H "Content-Type: application/json"  http://127.0.0.1:8080 -d '{ "name": "myname" }'
+curl -X POST -H "Direktiv-ActionID: development" -H "Content-Type: application/json"  http://127.0.0.1:9191 -d '{ "name": "myname" }'
 ```

-DIREKTIV

 ## Advanced Features

 ### Delete Method

 If a service is getting cancelled in Direktiv it sends a DELETE request with the action ID to the cancelled service.
-The Direktiv Service Builder will stop the executying command if that happens.
+The Direktiv Service Builder will stop the executing command if that happens.
 If there is a requirement to run additional commands after it can be configured in `swagger.yaml`.
 The `Direktiv-ActionID` header contains the action id of the instance.

 **Delete Configuration**